tscpp/conventional-versioning/README.md

 The CLI will automatically detect common CI platforms, and when TTY is not available.
 However, you can also choose to specify the `--ci` flag or `CONVER_CI=true` environment variable.
 In CI mode, the CLI will never prompt any questions and requires all options to be passed via flags or environment variables instead.

+## FAQ

+**Q: Why is a minor bump in my dependency causing a major bump in the parent package?**

+A: Due to the nature of peer dependencies, even a minor version increase in one can lead to a breaking change.
+Consequently, any such update will provoke a major version increment in the parent package.
+See [discussion #2](https://github.com/tscpp/conventional-versioning/discussions/2) for detailed explanation.

 ## Questions

 Feel free to drop any questions in a new [discussion](https://github.com/tscpp/conventional-versioning/discussions) in the repository.